 Getting out of a relationship with someone who has a narcissistic personality is not only challenging but can also get dangerous.
-They are known to be highly manipulative and abusive.
+They are known to be highly manipulative, conceited, and abusive.
 However, it is important to understand the psyche of a person with narcissistic personality disorder before you end the relationship.
 Their partners are usually isolated from friends and families and lied to constantly – creating a sense of self-doubt and codependency.
 It may be difficult to leave the person despite the abuse.
 Even after a breakup, the narcissist may hover, harass, or try to taint your reputation.
 In this article, we discuss how to prepare yourself for ending a relationship with a narcissist.
 Keep reading.

 In This Article